antonkril/antonkril.github.io/_posts/2016-2-9-mvc-http-cqrs.md

 MVC (Model-View-Controller) is one of the most well-known and least understood decomposition patterns.

 Initially it was used in "fat" client applications.
-Model, View and Controller in such applications were all loaded in memory and could interact immediately:
+Model, View, and Controller in such applications were all loaded in memory and could interact immediately:

 ![MVC on fat clients](/images/MVC_fat_client.png)